|

 the inverter (some types will engage automatically), and run until grid

-inverter and battery with an extension cord running off to crucial
+and battery with an extension cord running off to crucial loads.
+The

-loads.
-The entire package can be purchased for less than a generator
+entire package can be purchased for less than a generator and runs quietly

-and runs quietly and without generating any pollution.
-Now is the time
+and without generating any pollution.
+Now is the time to start making

 |